RobotExMachina/Machina.NET/docs/Machina_TODO.md

 - [ ] Rename 'Attach' to 'AttachTool', and 'Detach' to 'DetachTools'...?
 - [ ] Rename 'Motion' to 'MotionType' here and Dyn (GH is changed)
 - [ ] Rename 'PushSettings' to 'SettingsPush' and same for Pop?
-- [ ] Implement GCode compiler
 - [ ] Print a disclaimer header for exported code
 - [ ] Add 'null' checks for Action lists before compile (Dynamo + GH?)

-- [ ] In DynamoMachina, Tools can only be created once, and any modifications break the component.
-Assembly name conflict?

 - [ ] Create `Program` as a class that contains a list of actions?
 It could be interesting as a way to enforce the idea of Programs as a list of Actions, especially in VPL interfaces.
 Also, it would allow to do things such as adding an `Instruction` (like a function) to the scope of a program, that could be called from the Program itself.